wp-plugins/kebo-twitter-feed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Your Twitter Feed without creating your own Twitter App.
+The easiest way to add a great looking Twitter feed to your website.

 == Description ==